How to Keep Milk and Other Dairy Items Cold For Lunch or While Traveling

 Water Bottle Magic

-If you’re heading out for a picnic or want to keep your lunch cold and enjoy an ice-cold beverage, freeze a bottle of water and pack it with the rest of your food.
+If you’re heading out for a picnic or want to keep your milk, cheese, yogurt, or other dairy treats cold, freeze a bottle of water and pack it with the rest of your food.
 The ice in the bottle will slowly melt throughout the day, keeping your food chilled and leaving you with a refreshing bottle of ice water to drink.
 Remember, water expands when it freezes so be sure to drink a few sips before you put the bottle in the freezer to keep the bottle from bursting.

 Freezing certain dairy items is a great way ensure a cool temperature for your favorite snacks.
 Try keeping string cheese and yogurt tubes in the freezer.
 Both will defrost within a couple of hours of being removed, leaving you with fresh-from-the-fridge texture and flavor.
 You also can stick cups of yogurt in the freezer for 20-30 minutes before packing in a lunch for a chilled treat later.